Grass cutting in green areas

 We have a dedicated team of grounds maintenance staff who cut the grass in our five cemeteries: Charlton, Greenwich, Eltham, Plumstead and Woolwich.

-Normally the team aims to work a regular cutting programme so that all areas of our cemeteries are cut once at six to eight week intervals.
+Normally the team aims to work a regular cutting programme so that all areas of our cemeteries are cut once at eight week intervals.

 The team is also trialling a new strimmer head, which will help cut the grass between graves and help minimise grass cuttings spreading onto the memorial stones.